Mental Health Facilities Madison County, ID

 Child And Family Resources

 Child And Family Resources is a mental health clinic in Madison County, ID, located at 316 North 3rd East, 83440.
 Child And Family Resources provides outpatient treatment.
-Child And Family Resources offers individual psychotherapy, trauma therapy and behavior modification to adults, seniors 65 or older and young adults.
-Additional services offered at Child And Family Resources include case management and court-ordered outpatient treatment.
+Child And Family Resources offers individual psychotherapy, behavior modification and cognitive behavioral therapy to adults, seniors 65 or older and children / adolescents.
+Additional services offered at Child And Family Resources include court-ordered outpatient treatment and case management.

 SPONSORED AD